MitchellAcoustics/circumplex/README.md

     docs/
         index.md   # The documentation homepage.
         about.md   # The about page.
-        license.md # The license page.
+        LICENSE # The license page.
         tutorials/ # Tutorial pages.
             Introduction to SSM Analysis.ipynb
         ...        # Other markdown pages, images and other files.